-Neste provides access to appropriate and effective remedy by making efficient grievance mechanisms available to our rights-holders, including at the operational level and site level, and seeks to ensure that grievances are addressed early and remediated directly.
+Neste provides access to appropriate and effective remedy by making efficient grievance mechanisms available to our rights-holders, including at the operational and site level, and seeks to ensure that grievances are addressed early and remediated directly.

-As detailed in our previous Modern Slavery Statements, we have established strong procedures for tracking and processing grievances, including a cross-functional team to ensure speed and consistency in how we manage grievance cases.
-We track and publicly report in our annual report the number and type of grievances raised to Neste in person or via Ethics Online.
+As detailed in our previous Modern Slavery Statements, Neste has established strong procedures for tracking and processing grievances, including a cross-functional team to ensure speed and consistency in how we manage grievance cases.
+Neste tracks and discloses the number and type of grievances reported in person or via our whistleblowing system in our Annual Report.
+In 2024, we also began reporting the percentage and type of complaints received through Neste's site-level We Care Channels for third-party workers, viewable on p.47 of our 2024 Annual Report.